Lappa, Queensland: History

 The Chillagoe branch railway line was a private railway built for the Chillagoe Railway and Mining Company.
 Starting at Mareeba, the line reached Lappa Junction on 1 October 1900 and was subsequently extended to Mungana.
 It was taken over the Queensland Government in 1919.

-In 1904, the population was 200-300 men.
+In 1904, the population was 200–300 men.

 Heritage buildings

 Three main buildings remain at Lappa.
 The oldest is the Lappa Railway Station built by William Hastie and opened at Lappa in November 1900.

 By 1901 there were two hotels at Lappa, Thomas Dillon's and Isabella Waltons.

 Waltons is the one that survives today.
 It was the Family Hotel run by A E Williams in 1908/9 and by Mary Gordon 1909/10.Ysidro Barbera a Spaniard bought the Hotel in 1910 and changed the name to Espanol Hotel.
-Fred Winters ran the hotel for four months before passing away on 20 March 1921.Vida Leonard and her family ran the Espanol from 1923 until it closed in 1966.Vida's Son Wiggy Leonard was the man behind the bar for many of those years.
+Fred Winters ran the hotel for four months before dying on 20 March 1921.Vida Leonard and her family ran the Espanol from 1923 until it closed in 1966.Vida's Son Wiggy Leonard was the man behind the bar for many of those years.

 The hotel license was surrendered in December 1966.
 The old kitchen remains behind the hotel.
 The Espanol Hotel today is a BYO pub and museum.
 The current "publican" of the Espanol Hotel at Lappa is a colourful character who goes by the name of "The Yappa from Lappa" He has worn this title for 33 years and has collected the local history that is on display in the pub turned museum.
 The Espanol Hotel is listed on the Mareeba Shire's local heritage register.

 The third building is the Almaden Church which was built in 1900 at Almaden and moved to Lappa in the early 1940s.
 It was built onto and serves as the main house.